A Guide to Enterprise Sales: What Are They and How to Master Them

 In this article, we explain what an enterprise sales model is and how it differs from SMB (small and medium-sized businesses) sales.
 We also give tips on how to build a robust enterprise sales process.

-What is the Meaning of Enterprise Sales?
+What is the Definition of Enterprise Sales?

 Enterprise sales is the process of selling your products or services to a large enterprise-level company that usually has more than 1,000 employees.
 What you're selling to those companies is much more substantial and complex than something found on a store shelf.
 It can be a long-term contract detailing services you provide or a comprehensive project that requires multi-staged implementation and accompanying services.